 James is a partner in the Disputes and Investigations group, and is co-head of our International Arbitration group.

-James has a broad ranging international disputes and investigations practice.
+James has a broad ranging international disputes practice.
 He has a particular focus on international commercial arbitration and has advised extensively on corporate, company, M&A, IEN and infrastructure arbitrations under the rules of all the major arbitral institutions, including the ICC, LCIA and UNCITRAL.

 James also advises clients in relation to significant, cross-border and domestic litigation, and has advised on many contentious tax disputes, frequently with an international element.

 Arbitration highlights include advising:

 - An energy company in relation to two multi-US$ billion ICC arbitrations commenced by a Middle Eastern government and state-owned energy company concerning the tariff agreed pursuant to a Power Purchase Agreement.